bnb-chain/greenfield-storage-provider/docs/modules/02-redundancy.md

 2. The key is `"objectID_s"+"segIndex_p"+"SPIndex"` for each groups after EC, such as `objectID_s0_p0`.

-The same column data will be stored into same sp SP.
+The same column data will be stored into same SP.